 How to use Desoxyn

 For ADHD, take this medication by mouth with or without food, usually once or twice daily or as directed by your doctor.
-During treatment, your doctor may occasionally recommend stopping the medication for a short time to see whether there are any changes in your behavior and whether the medication is still needed.
+During treatment, your doctor may occasionally recommend stopping the medication for a short time to see whether there are any changes in your behaviour and whether the medication is still needed.

 This medication may cause withdrawal reactions, especially if it has been used regularly for a long time or in high doses.
 In such cases, withdrawal symptoms (such as extreme tiredness, mental/mood changes such as agitation or depression) may occur if you suddenly stop using this medication.
 To prevent withdrawal reactions, your doctor may reduce your dose gradually.
 Consult your doctor or pharmacist for more details, and report any withdrawal reactions right away.